 President Barack Obama is sending a delegation with several notable gays to Russia for the Winter Olympics, symbolically sticking a rainbow flag in Vladimir Putin’s eye.

 The move follows pressure from domestic gay and lesbian groups who are angry at Russians’ treatment of gays and its official rejection of U.S.-style “gay rights.”

 The gay controversy was sparked by worry in Russia over its shrinking population of non-Muslim Russians.
-Russia’s Muslim population is a rising share of the country, and politicians have tried numerous strategies to boost the non-Muslim birth rate.
+Russia’s Muslim population is a rising share of the population, and politicians have tried numerous speculative strategies to boost the non-Muslim birth rate.
 For example, over the last year, the government has rejected demands for increased social status of gays and lesbians.

 Gays groups have pressured Obama to use the Winter Olympics in Sochi, in Southern Russia, to show his support for Russian gays and lesbians.

 The five-person delegation includes two people who have declared themselves to be lesbian or gay — former tennis player Billie Jean King and figure-skating star Brian Boitano.